kckecheng/cheatsheets/linux.rst

 GNU Global is a source code tagging system which can be used as a replacement of cscope.

+Notes: global does not get the capability to list caller/callee.
+Use cflow together to find caller/callee for c/c++.
+To extract caller/callee information, further processing needs to be performed, please refer to https://github.com/xenomonadbase/glcall/blob/master/bin/glcall.py

 ::

   # export GTAGSLABEL='native'
+  # pygments need to be installed to support other languages, if global is used only for c/c++/java, then
+  # it is not needed to export GTAGSLABEL
+  export GTAGSLABEL='native-pygments'
-  export GTAGSLABEL='native-pygments' # pygments need to be installed to support other languages find . -type f ! -type l -name "*.[chS]" > gtags.files gtags gtags-cscope -d -p3
+  find . -type f ! -type l -name "*.[chS]" > gtags.files
+  gtags
+  gtags-cscope -d -p5
-  # leverage http server
+  # leverage http server - not recommended since it costs huge storage space
   # brew install http-server
   htags
   cd HTML/